CCTV Camera Tips : Security Camera Positioning

 Filed under: Beginning CCTV, CCTV Articles, Guides, Light Reads, Quick Overview, Security Camera, Tips n Tricks

 There are many factors that go into creating a effective CCTV solution.
 In addition to quality equipment and installation we must always to be aware of the camera positioning.
-When you position security cameras correctly you can eliminate the need of additional cameras to cover your target area and maximize the efficiency of your security system.
+When you position your outdoor security cameras correctly, you can eliminate the need of additional cameras to cover your target area and maximize the efficiency of your security system.
 On the flip side, if you position cameras incorrectly, it can lead to blind spots or the need to unnecessarily purchase more cameras.
 Keep these points in mind to get the most out of your system without breaking the bank.

 - Mount cameras at an elevated position – Mounting your cameras at a high altitude can do a couple of things for your surveillance solution.
 It can keep your cameras out of range of vandals and would be burglars, which can save you from having to replace broken security cameras.
 It also allows your camera to have a high vantage point increasing its viewing area.
 Pro Tip : The low mounting of a camera can create the need for two cameras to gain full coverage.
 Move the mounting point up a few feet and you’ll eliminate the need for that second camera and you’ll save yourself a couple hundred bucks.

 - Try to keep them hidden – This is important because you want to capture people on camera, but you don’t want them to know they are on camera!
 People act differently when they know they are on camera.
 However, sometimes it is important to let people know they are on camera.
 Banks or stores generally let people know they are on camera to prevent crime rather than “allow” it to happen and catch the criminal later.
 Depending on your application, you may want to purchase low profile cameras or you may want to mount them in the open.
 Keep in mind what you are trying to achieve with your system.